Skip to main content Skip to footer

 Managing shared resources requires understanding how project work affects operational availability.
 When technicians support installations, coverage for maintenance activities decreases.

-With U.S. manufacturing capacity utilization reaching 76.0% in November 2025, spare capacity remains limited.
+For a real-world example, U.S. manufacturing capacity utilization reached 76.0% in November 2025, meaning spare capacity remains limited.
 Proactive planning enables teams to adjust timelines, staffing, and coverage before constraints become disruptive.

 Capacity planning enables managers to:

-monday work management gives you workload views that help teams see and balance these competing demands across business units.
+Intelligent platforms like monday work management provide workload views that can help teams see and balance these competing demands across business units.

 Equipment and material coordination